You’re going on your long awaited vacation to the Dominican Republic.

 All you want is a spot on one of the Dominican Republic beaches solely to yourself.
 A place to relax and enjoy the peace and quiet, while working on your tan or swimming in the turquoise waters.

 You hate the noise and presence of drunken vacationers around you, a company you never asked for.

-But here’s the thing: if you’ve booked a vacation in a resort in the Dominican Republic, you’re most probably doomed to spend the time with lots of other people.
-And if it’s high season, it might be even difficult to find a spot on the hotel’s beach for yourself and your companions.
+If you’ve booked a vacation in a resort in the Dominican Republic, you’re most probably doomed to spend the time with lots of other people.
+And if it’s high season, it will be difficult to find a spot on the hotel’s beach for yourself and your companions.